 AKASHI TRAVEL offers photographic tours by Tina Bagué and Toru Morimoto, professional photographers and specialists of Japan, respectively from Japan and Barcelona.
 Both have been traveling Japan together since 2002.
 Their photo project, The Japan Photo Project, started in 2010 when they decided to leave everything behind in Spain and spend a whole year of their life (365 days) photographing Japan from the northernmost island of Japan (Hokkaido) to the tropical islands of Okinawa, with a motorhome.
-As a result of this 42,000km-long road trip, they published their first co-authored book “Japan/日本“.
+As a result of this 42,000km-long road trip, they published their first co-authored book “Japan/日本“ and “Imperfect Utopia.

 The fact that Toru Morimoto is Japanese and has lived half of his life in Japan and the other half abroad, and that Tina Bagué is Spanish and has traveled countless times to Japan makes them the perfect couple to guide and lead a small group of people who want to travel out of the beaten track in Japan.